Starter – how to lubricate and help it last longer

 Every 50 hours (or as needed) perform this maintenance on the starter.
 If you have a Polini starter, see the Flash starter page.
 Be extremely careful working with starter springs.
 Wear nitrile gloves and eye protection.

-- Remove the entire starter from the engine.
-You may to remove other parts, like the seat, or the muffler assembly (Thor models).
+- Remove the starter from the engine.
+You may have to remove other parts, like the backrest, the top seat attachment, or the muffler assembly (Thor models).
 The pulley(s) unclips from the frame.

-- Remove the rewind spring tension.
+- Relieve the rewind spring tension.
 All starter pulleys have a notch in the pulley for unwinding the spring.
 Pull the starter cord out a few inches until the notch is even with

 hole that cord exits.
 Hold the pulley from rewinding.
 Use a hook to lift the cord out and up so that it falls into the notch in the pulley.
 Put tension on the cord with your